Forton, Navejar, Ng and Terry sign National Letters of Intent to join Green Wave in Fall of 2014

 2013 Allstate Sugar Bowl Collegiate Bowling Invitational hosted by Tulane at the AMF All-Star Lanes in Kenner, La.

-Hayley Veitch enters her third season as the head women's bowling coach at Tulane in 2013-14.
+Hayley Veitch enters her fourth season as the head women's bowling coach at Tulane in 2014-15.

 Veitch was appointed the Green Wave's first-ever bowling coach on April 25, 2011 and proceeded to guide Tulane to a 16-65 overall record in the program's inaugural campaign.
 The Green Wave won six team matches, seven baker matches and three tournament wins.

 Veitch, 29, came to New Orleans with five combined years of bowling experience either as a student-athlete and graduate assistant coach.
 She came to Tulane after spending two seasons at Webber International University where she completed her student-athlete eligibility in 2009-10 and served as a graduate assistant coach for the program during the 2010-11 season.

 During her final campaign as a student-athlete and her first season at Webber International in 2009-10, she led the Warriors to a United States Bowling Congress Intercollegiate Team Championship.
 She earned MVP honors and was named to the USBC national championship all-tournament team.

 This past season as a graduate assistant coach, she helped coach the WIU women's "B" team and recently received her master's degree in sports and business management from Webber International in 2011.